johnemmanuelbond/loggers.larders/content/Locations/Polities/Eitheloth.md

 ###### Parent: [[Nordwythe]], [[Low Taiga]]
-One of only a few elven dwellings left on [[Melian (The World)|Melian]].
+One of only a few elven dwellings left on [[Aldwythe|Melian]].
 Currently under a strict isolationist policy.